 Located 9km (about 6mi) from downtown Lisbon, Belém is a riverside district, home to Lisbon’s finest monuments and museums.

 Unlike the historic tram 28 that runs through Lisbon’s steep hills, tram 15 (or 15E where “E” stands for “Eléctrico”, the Portuguese word for tram) runs on a flat area of the city from Praça da Figueira in the Baixa neighbourhood to Belém and onwards to Algés outside the city limits.
 Usually on a modern, fast tram, the ride can occasionally be on the classic old tram.

-Tram 15 (or 15E) departs from Praça da Figueira, the square next to the Rossio, stopping at Terreiro do Paço and Cais do Sodré on its way to Belém.
-Take the one headed to Algés (Jardim), which runs regularly (every 10-15 minutes).
+Tram 15 (or 15E) departs from Praça da Figueira, the square next to the Rossio, stopping at Terreiro do Paço (Praça do Comércio) and Cais do Sodré on its way to Belém.
+Take the tram headed to Algés (Jardim), which runs regularly (every 10-15 minutes).
 The ride from Praça da Figueira to Belém takes about 25 minutes.
 Get out at Mosteiro dos Jerónimos stop.

-Use the Viva Viagem card or buy the ticket on board.
+Use the Viva Viagem card, or buy the ticket on board (which is more expensive).